-A friend who runs a 20-person shop in Oakland called me—shaken.
-A supervisor had dropped a “joke” in Slack.
+A friend who runs a 20-person shop in Oakland called meโshaken.
+A supervisor had dropped a โjokeโ in Slack.
 It landed badly.
 No one complained that day.
-By Friday, HR had three emails, two screenshots, and one teammate refusing to rejoin a project.
+By Friday, HR had received three emails, two screenshots, and one teammate who refused to rejoin a project.

-Scenes like this are common.
-Leaders aren’t sure what legally qualifies as harassment in California.
+Scenes like this are typical.
+Leaders are unsure what legally constitutes harassment in California.
 Employees second-guess their words.
 Everyone worries about getting it wrong.
-This guide keeps the law California-specific and the advice practical so that you can act with confidence—on site and in remote settings.
+This guide is California-specific and provides practical advice, enabling you to act with confidenceโboth on-site and in remote settings.

 What the Law Protects